zfit/zfit/README.rst

 ## Acknowledgements

-zfit has been developed with support from the University of Zürich and the Swiss National Science Foundation (SNF) under contract 168169 and 174182.
+zfit has been developed with support from the University of Zürich and the Swiss National Science Foundation (SNF) under contracs 168169 and 174182.

 The zfit structure is based on the framework developed by Anton Poluektov using the TensorFlow (TF) open source library https://gitlab.cern.ch/poluekt/TensorFlowAnalysis